journey2w/tizen-docs/open-source-project/developing/flashing.md

+---
+layout: solution
+title: Flashing an Image to Device
+order: 8
+---

 # Flashing an Image to Device

 The instructions for flashing depend on the type of device you are using.
 Instructions are available for the following devices: